dannsam/xenko-docs/manual/audio/index.md

 More often than not, you want to stream bigger samples and play smaller files directly from the memory:

 **1) Non-Streamed Audio**: Xenko plays audio directly from the memory.
 This option is useful for smaller sound files.
-For instance, when you need to play sound effect, e.g. explosion or shooting sound.
+For instance, when you need to play a special sound effect, e.g. explosion or shooting sound.

 ![Non-Streamed Audio](media/audio-index-non-streamed-audio.png)

-**2) Streamed Audio** is designed to handle larger audio files, like soundtracks, dialogs, etc.
+**2) Streamed Audio** is designed for larger audio files, like soundtracks, dialogs, etc.
 Rather than playing the whole file directly from the memory, Xenko buffers and plays it in sequences.
 As soon as the first sequence is buffered, Game Engine plays it while buffering the following sequences in parallel.